ElusiveZenith/PneumoniaDetection/README.md

+Notice: Config and weights files were too big to upload to GitHub, so all needed files to run are not present.

 Object detection is one of my interests in machine learning.
 I used this pneumonia detection challenge as an opportunity to learn object detection.

 I found a pneumonia detection challenge hosted on Kaggle.com. (https://www.kaggle.com/c/rsna-pneumonia-detection-challenge) A stat they was listed on the competition’s page that motivated me to attempt the challenge was that internationally 15% of all deaths of children under the age of 5, is caused by pneumonia.